Treatments and drugsBy Mayo Clinic staff

 - Other immunosuppressive drugs.
 For people with mild symptoms, a corticosteroid alone may be enough.
 Other people may require another immunosuppressive drug, such as cyclophosphamide (Cytoxan), azathioprine (Azasan, Imuran) or methotrexate (Rheumatrex, Trexall), to reduce the body's immune reaction still further.
 Because these drugs impair your body's ability to fight off infection and can cause other serious side effects, your condition will be closely monitored while you're taking them.

-- Intravenous immunoglobulin (IVIg).
-Given as a monthly infusion, IVIg is the most benign of the treatments used for Churg-Strauss syndrome.
+- Immune globulin.
+Given as a monthly infusion, immune globulin is generally given to people who haven't responded to other treatments.
 The most common side effects are flu-like symptoms that usually last just a day or so.
-IVIg has two major drawbacks, however: It's very expensive, and it isn't universally effective.
-IVIg isn't considered a first-line treatment for Churg-Strauss syndrome, but studies have shown that it can be helpful for people who don't respond to other medications.
+Immune globulin has two major drawbacks, however: It's very expensive, and it doesn't work for everyone.

 Although drug therapy can relieve symptoms of Churg-Strauss syndrome — and send the disease into remission — relapses are common.